Qunity: A Unified Language for Quantum and Classical Computing (Extended Version): Examples

 As another example, Figure~\ref{fig:dsum} shows how one can use this pattern to implement the direct sum of linear operators, defined so that $\msem{\vdash f_0 \oplus f_1 : T_0 \oplus T_1 \rightsquigarrow T_0' \oplus T_1'} = \msem{\vdash f_0 : T_0 \rightsquigarrow T_0'} \oplus \msem{\vdash f_1 : T_1 \rightsquigarrow T_1'}$.

-These examples are admittedly fairly lengthy, and would not lead to an efficient implementation if compiled without optimizations using the compilation procedure described in Section~\ref{sec:compilation}.
+These examples are admittedly fairly lengthy, and would not lead to an efficient implementation if compiled using the compilation procedure described in Section~\ref{sec:compilation} without optimizations.
 Our purpose here is to demonstrate the expressiveness of Qunity despite its small number of language primitives, but additional language primitives may make efficient compilation easier.